PhyoLinMg/FlutterTemplate/README.md

 - Material Theme Colours by Google

 - Font Styles

 - Language Change

-- Network Call
+- Network Call(No need to add token because of RequestInterceptor)

   In your repository, you have to use ApiResult<T>  in return Future like that.